Search

 Brussel Sprouts

 120 days.
 Brassica oleracea.
 (F1) Nautic Brussels Sprouts.
 The plant produces heavy yields of bright green Brussels Sprouts.
 The heads average 1 inch in diameter.
 They are tender and sweet, especially after fall’s frosts.
-The sprouts are spaced further apart, allowing plants to dry out quickly to avoid the spread of disease and making it easier to harvest the sprouts.
+The sprouts are spaced further apart, allowing plants to dry out quickly to avoid spreading disease and making it easier to harvest the sprouts.
 They also showed the least aphid damage.
 The flavor is outstanding and only gets better as the cool temperatures arrive.
 Easy to harvest.
 Cold Tolerant.
 An excellent choice for home gardens.
 A variety from the USA.
 Disease Resistant: BL, BR, FY, PM.

-Lot No: 1571783-OG
+Lot No: 101997-OG

 Germination: 88%